rashmeetchhabra12/User-Payout-Management/README.md

 ## 15. Python Setup

-This project uses only the Python standard library, so setup is straightforward.
+This project uses only the Python standard library, so no additional package installation is required.

 ### Windows Setup

 1. Install Python 3.11 or newer from `python.org`.
-2. During installation, enable `Add python.exe to PATH`.
+2. Enable `Add python.exe to PATH` during installation.
-3. After installation, open a new terminal and verify:
+3. Open a new terminal and verify:

 ```powershell
 python --version